Ship Street, Oxford: Location

 The street lies north of Jesus College and west of Exeter College, two of Oxford University's colleges.
 To the south, at the western end is the Junior Common Room of Jesus and to the eastern end is the same college's Principal's (private) garden.
-At the western end is St Michael at the Northgate church, near the site of the original north gate in the city wall.
-Originally Oxford's wall ran just to the north of Ship Street.
+At the western end is St Michael at the Northgate church, near the site of the original north gate in the Oxford city wall.
+Originally the wall ran just to the north of Ship Street.

 At the eastern end once stood the QI Building, a member's club, bookshop and café associated with the comedic quiz show QI television series on BBC2, and established by the comedy producer John Lloyd.
 The entrance to the building was in Turl Street.
 The building now plays host to Turl Street Kitchen, a Social Enterprise cafe-bar-restaurant which raises money for the student volunteering charity, Student Hubs.

 To the west is the major shopping street, Cornmarket Street, with St Michael's Street opposite, and to the east is the Turl.
 Market Street runs parallel with Ship Street to the south and Broad Street runs similarly to the north.